-The endeavours of the foundation in 2021 have had extensive exposure in the media on various occasions, under which via NOS, Trouw, NU.nl, RTL Nieuws, Volkskrant, Algemeen Dagblad, NRC, Financieel Dagblad, Telegraaf, Automotive, Autoweek, BNR, and Radar.
+The endeavours of the foundation in 2022 have had extensive exposure in the media on various occasions, under which via Financieel Dagblad, Volkskrant, Algemeen Dagblad, NRC, Telegraaf, Radar, BNR, ANWB, Automotive and Autoweek.

 A full overview can be found on the foundation's website via this link.